WHY DO YOU HAVE TO MANAGE EXPECTATIONS FROM YOUR CORPORATE STAKEHOLDERS? – Part II

 |Sales Person||I have never done Federal sales before, but I am willing to try.|

 These are not all the stakeholders, nor all of the questions they will ask.
-I wanted to provide insight into some of the areas of concern for a framework for a discussion about expectations.
+I wanted to provide insight into some of the areas of concern for a framework for discussing expectations.

 You may or may not have to deal with each of these stakeholders, or in some smaller companies, people wear dual or even triple hats.
-Regardless, each of these positions must have direct input and must engage in the process to be successful.
+Regardless, each of these positions must have direct input and engage in the process to succeed.

 WHAT expectations should you set?

-Answering this very serious question requires discussing the same four resources we discussed in the “WHY” article: money, people, process and technology.
-This is just a brief overview on a few of the resources.
+Answering this very serious question requires discussing the same four resources we discussed in the “WHY” article: money, people, process, and technology.
+This is just a brief overview of a few of the resources.

-If a company is not willing to invest in this new market with significant funding, then they may not ready to reap the rewards.
-The front-end expenses to enter the Federal market can be overwhelming and you MUST set this expectation.
-Some of these efforts can be done on the cheap initially, such as brochures, changes to the website and some aspects of a federally focused channel strategy.
-Other items, such as travel, certifications, and technology roadmaps require a commitment and significant funding.
-The Federal market has some idiosyncrasies that may require specific products be certified to be added to a customer’s network.
+If a company is unwilling to invest in this new market with significant funding, it may not be ready to reap the rewards.
+The front-end expenses to enter the Federal market can be overwhelming, and you MUST set this expectation.
+Some of these efforts can be made on the cheap initially, such as brochures, changes to the website, and some aspects of a federally focused channel strategy.
+Other items, such as travel, certifications, and technology roadmaps, require a commitment and significant funding.
+The Federal market has some idiosyncrasies that may require specific products to be certified to be added to a customer’s network.
 Funding may be required to obtain these certifications.
-These certifications can be expensive, and the process to obtain them can be time consuming.
-But if you forgo these certifications your company may not be able to sell your technology to those customers.
+These certifications can be expensive, and obtaining them can be time-consuming.
+But if you forgo these certifications, your company may not be able to sell your technology to those customers.
 (NOTE: Certifications will be discussed in a future article).
-Travel is required, because the Federal customer is not confined to Washington DC.
+Travel is required because the Federal customer is not confined to Washington, DC.
 It is worldwide.
 So, where you want to sell is just as important as who you want to sell to.
 Roadmap is sometimes the most difficult hurdle to communicate and overcome for companies.
-The Federal government is a huge customer and they expect certain features and capabilities.
-If your company is not willing to include the Federal Government’s required features and capabilities, then you will not be considered.
+The Federal government is a huge customer, and they expect certain features and capabilities.
+If your company is unwilling to include the Federal Government’s required features and capabilities, you will not be considered.

 There also must be a commitment from all key stakeholders to achieve success in this vertical.
-As previously mentioned, each stakeholder has to know exactly what is expected of them, so they can execute on their requirements.
-This way you can effectively manage the entire process.
+As previously mentioned, each stakeholder must know exactly what is expected of them to execute their requirements.
+This way, you can effectively manage the entire process.

 The Federal Government has many processes which must be followed for a company to sell products and services to prospective Federal customers.
-For one, the buying cycles and processes can be completely different from a commercial sales cycle.
-This will directly affect revenue pipeline and a salesperson’s ability to close opportunities.
-Another factor is the Federal Acquisition and Regulations System (FARS) that dictates how the Federal customer can procure products and services.
-There are many other processes that can complicate selling technology or services to the Federal vertical.
+For one, buying cycles and processes can completely differ from commercial sales cycles.
+This will directly affect the revenue pipeline and a salesperson’s ability to close opportunities.
+Another factor is the Federal Acquisition and Regulations System (FARS) which dictates how the Federal customer can procure products and services.
+Many other processes can complicate selling technology or services to the Federal vertical.
 These processes can be overwhelming if you don’t know how to use them to your advantage.
-Companies that do understand how to leverage these complexities can be very successful and extremely profitable.
+Companies that understand leveraging these complexities can succeed and be extremely profitable.

 “Show me the money”